sltn011/Console-Game-Engine/README.md

     Put downloaded files in one folder and compile

-    For best FPS set compiler optimization to maximum (and set configuration to Release in VS)
+    For best FPS set compiler optimization to maximum (and set configuration to Release in VS) You can also try changing parameters of createConsole function in main function at "Console FPS.cpp"
 ```
 Original code used as an example:
     https://github.com/OneLoneCoder/videos